-Career Development services include career counseling/ exploration and job placement assistance.
-For access to services, students can stop by the Career Development Office or schedule an individual appointment by calling the Career Development Coordinator 419-755-4896.
+Career Development Services provide career counseling/ exploration and job placement assistance.
+For access to services, students can stop by the office or schedule an individual appointment by calling the Career Counselor at 419-755-4786.

-Career Development is located in Room 102 of Kee Hall.
+Career Development Services is located in Room 102 of Kee Hall.
 The Career Resource open lab is located in Room 123A of Kee Hall and Room 163 of the Kehoe Center.
-Services provided include the following areas.
+Services provided include the following areas:

 North Central State provides free career counseling and exploration services.
 The career assessment software FOCUS2 helps students learn about careers that match their interests, abilities and values.